 A few examples: cauliflower rice is a wonderful alternative to white rice.
 Cauliflower makes a delicious mock potato salad.
 And mashed cauliflower is truly phenomenal – I don’t miss mashed potatoes ever since I started making mashed cauliflower.

-One of the best things about this cauliflower pizza crust: it’s low in calories, so when we’re hungry, I make two of these pizzas just for my husband and myself, and we each get to eat an entire pizza!
+One of the best things about this cauliflower pizza crust: it’s low in calories, so when we’re hungry, I make two of these pizzas just for my husband and myself, and we each get to eat an entire pizza!:D

 - Olive oil spray